Testing for >1000 conditions using your DNA

 What other tests are available?

 The most common tests for detecting prostate cancer are a PSA (prostate-specific antigen) blood test and a digital rectal examination (DRE).
 PSA is a protein produced by the prostate, and high levels can be a sign of prostate cancer, although other conditions can also raise PSA levels.
 Further investigations, such as MRI scans and prostate biopsies, may be recommended if there are concerns.
-If you’re worried about inherited risk, genetic testing can look for mutations linked to prostate cancer, helping you and your healthcare team decide on the best monitoring and prevention plan.
+If you’re worried about inherited risk, prostate cancer genetic testing can look for mutations linked to prostate cancer, helping you and your healthcare team decide on the best monitoring and prevention plan.

 How is it treated?